A Virginian’s guide to legally grow marijuana at home starting July 1

 Now, the law has changed and Netzel is among those hoping to grow at home as a cheaper alternative.
 Currently, she said she pays about $800 per month to use cannabis for her condition, not including the cost of periodically renewing her medical card recommendation.

-“I’m going to give home growth a try but I am afraid of messing up because the law is so complicated,” Netzel said.
+“I’m going to give it a try but I am afraid of messing up because the law is so complicated,” Netzel said.

 “People have to read the fine print”